 Tell us the IP rights and all procedures, e.g. registration, register amendment or renewal, for which you would like to receive correspondence from the IPI electronically.

-We will then send you all future correspondence from the trade mark department concerning the trade mark rights and procedures you requested in electronic format – quickly and without fuss.
+We will then send you all future correspondence from concerning the IP rights and procedures you requested in electronic format – quickly and without fuss.

 - The electronic delivery address (email address registered in the eGov subscriber directory) is always linked to a postal delivery address.
 It is therefore not possible to use the same electronic delivery address with multiple postal delivery addresses.